apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.1.rst

 the Java Driver that are relevant to an upgrade from version 2.0.
 This guide only describes breaking changes of the API, added features are not covered.

-Note that almost all breaking changes are compile time ones (the one exception being the minor change to ``TableMetadata#Options#getIndexInterval``, see point 1).
-If you upgrade to version 2.1 from version 2.0 and your application compiles, you can ignore this guide.

 User API Changes
 ----------------